DS-100/textbook/notebooks/ch12/LR_Case_Study.md

 Let's deal with that pesky null value.
-We can use the `dropna` function for this purpose.

 ```python